CalebEverett/resume-mdl/content/posts/ims.md

 +++
-date         = "2016-08-30"
+date         = "2016-09-01"
-title        = "While I Was At It, I Did This Too" title_color  = "mdl-color-text--accent-contrast" featured_img = "default_featured_img.png"
+title        = "Education Institution Management System" title_color  = "mdl-color-text--accent-contrast"
+featured_img = ""
-tags         = ["coding", "salesforce", "education", "missions", "education technology"]
+tags         = ["salesforce", "education", "education technology"]
 +++
 # H1
 ## H2
 ### H2

 Once upon a time a long time ago there was a little tiny person who loved to play in the ocean.
-He would go to the beach to surf, skimboar and bodysurf.
+He would go to the beach to surf, skimboard and bodysurf.

 His mother would lay in the sun, tanning herself.